Radical Markets with Eric Posner, under contract with the Princeton University Press. Manuscript due Fall 2017, publication expected Spring 2018.

 Finance mostly focuses on predicting asset prices, while IO focuses on prescribing industrial policies, possibly because of the consulting opportunities in each field.

-“Jewish Economies: Development and Migration in America and Beyond,” two volumes of Simon Kuznets’s unpublished or unavailable-in-English papers on the economic history of the Jews, edited jointly with Stephanie Lo will include an introductory, original research chapter by myself entitled “Simon Kuznets: Cautious Empiricist of the Eastern European Jewish Diaspora”.
+“Jewish Economies: Development and Migration in America and Beyond,” two volumes of Simon Kuznets’s unpublished or unavailable-in-English papers on the economic history of the Jews, edited jointly with Stephanie Lo with introductory, original research chapter by myself entitled “Simon Kuznets: Cautious Empiricist of the Eastern European Jewish Diaspora”.
 The first volume of the book, “The Economic Life of American Jewry” was published in November 2011.
 The second volume, “Comparative Perspectives on Jewish Migration”, was published in January 2012.
 (Amazon volume 1) (Amazon volume 2) (publisher’s page) (SSRN) (Usury paper) (data) (NPR appearance)

 Much of Simon Kuznets’s economic thinking was closely tied to his Russian Jewish heritage.